San Francisco Bay Area Halloween events 2017

 Billy Jones Wildcat Railroad

 The Pumpkin Train - Take a ride through the pumpkin patch on this adorable train!
 You'll have the opportunity to pick from a variety of locally grown pumpkins, too.
-Train runs Fridays-Sundays from 5:30 p.m. to 8:30 p.m.
+Train runs Fridays-Sundays from 10:30 a.m. to 4:30 p.m.

 De Anza College

 Spooktacular Halloween Laser Light Show - Celebrate the scariest holiday of the year with an incredible display of laser lights and spooky music under the night sky of the planetarium at De Anza College.
 Oct.
-28 from 9 p.m. to 10 p.m.
+27 from 5 p.m. to 9 p.m.

 Deer Hollow Farm